coda/packs-sdk/README.md

 so the SDK supports ways to pass through third-party data as-is or with minimal massaging.

-The `response` property of an object formula has an optional property `excludeExtraneous` which if true, strips all fields from your return values if they are not declared in schema.
+The `response` property of an object formula has an optional property `excludeExtraneous` which if true, strips all fields from your return values if they are not declared in the schema.
-For example, if you're working with an API that returns a User object with a bunch of fields you don't care about, like `createdAt` and `updatedAt`, you can just declare your formula using
+For example, if you're working with an API that returns a User object with a bunch of fields you don't care about, like `createdAt` and `updatedAt`, you can just define your formula using a schema like

 ```typescript
 makeObjectFormula({